 - Live stream recording

 As this review piece shows, there are a lot of capable streaming solutions on the market.
-As a result, however, it can challenging to choose the right fit for you from the best live streaming platforms.
+As a result, however, it can be challenging to choose the right fit for you from the best live streaming platforms.

 We hope this article has helped you to better understand the streaming platform market.
 Most importantly, we hope you’ve had success in narrowing down your OVP options.

 Any questions, comments, or additions?
 Let us know in the comments section below.
 We love to hear from our readers, and we will get back to you.
 And for exclusive offers and regular tips on live streaming, you can join our LinkedIn group.

 Thanks for reading, and best of luck with your professional broadcasts!

 By Max Wilbert.

 *Note to our readers: We’ve updated this article to reflect the latest comparison information available as of September 2019.